 - An API call or administrative action that creates, modifies, or reads user-provided data managed by a service, such as data stored in a database service.

-In most Cloud Platform services, Data Access audit logs are not enabled by default, as they can have a much higher volume than Admin Activity logs.
+In most Google Cloud services, Data Access audit logs are not enabled by default, as they can have a much higher volume than Admin Activity logs.
 Data Access logs are also more restricted than Admin Activity logs.
 By default, only project owners and users with the Private Logs Viewer role can access Data Access logs.
 Admin Activity logs are visible to all project members.

 Integrating with third-party services